AeloveRim/TahrovinGrit/README.md

 - Sexlab Eager NPCs has been removed, and [Sexlab Romance](https://www.loverslab.com/topic/127240-sexlab-romance-se/) has been added.

 ## Playing a warrior
 The main change you will notice as a warrior is that vanilla blocking has been removed entirely in favor of [Pseudo Physical Weapon Collision and Parry](https://www.nexusmods.com/skyrimspecialedition/mods/100781).
 To block with a shield, you no longer simply have to hold the shield in front of you.
 You must intercept the enemy's attack with it, while holding the trigger button.
 If you have a timed-block perk, you can trigger it by pressing the trigger to block at the moment of impact.
 Weapons no longer block at all, they can only use the Pseudo-physical parry system by intercepting the enemy's attack.
 By moving the weapon or shield fast enough as you parry or block, you may even stagger the enemy.
-Blocking with a shield will cost Stamina instead of Health.
-Parrying with a weapon will cost stamina if you are slow, but if you move the weapon fast enough you will regain Stamina instead of losing it.
+Both blocking and parrying will cost Stamina instead of Health.
 If you are out of Stamina, weapon parrying becomes impossible and shield blocking starts to use Health instead.

 You will also be able to block and parry arrows and spell projectiles by intercepting them physically.
 While holding trigger, projectiles will be slowed at the cost of a bit of magicka, making that process easier.

 The settings for pseudo-physical parry are less forgiving than the ones in base Tahrovin.
 You will not be able to parry by simply standing still, make sure to move your weapon as you intercept.

-All attacks, even basic ones, cost a bit of stamina depending on the type of weapon being used (less stamina for daggers, more for two-handed weapons).
-When out of Stamina, you will be slower and deal significantly less damage.
-It might be better to pace yourself and focus on defense when you start running low - remember that a fast enough parry will also help you regain Stamina.

 [Weapon Throw VR](https://www.nexusmods.com/skyrimspecialedition/mods/31374) is present, but is meant to be used only with specific throwing weapons.
 These weapons are cheap, disposable and relatively weak in melee, but much more effective when thrown.
 They can be bought in shops or crafted.